zoldello/fencing/README.rst

     **python ./fencing/fencing.py -h**

-If you want an executable, in the code, I created one at:
+If you want an executable, in the code, I created one by running:
+    **python setup.py**

+The resultant file will be stored at:
     **dist/fencing-1.0.0.tar.gz**

-The file .gz file needs to be uncompressed
+The .gz file needs to be uncompressed

 This code should work.
 Contact me at greenish_green@yahoo.com if you have any problem running the code.